 A little bear icon is all that's left of a fifth, unimplemented coloring book picture.
 As the game's graphics are uncompressed and thus take up a significant portion of the ROM, the developers likely ran out of space and were forced to ditch it.

-Clicking on the R letter on the title letters that spell MARIO PAINT will play what sounds like a baby laughing.
+Clicking on the R of the game's logo will play what sounds like a baby laughing.
 If the sample is played backwards and slowed down by 50%, it is revealed to say "Nintendo!"